 Termination of pregnancy (more commonly known as abortion) is legal in South Africa.
-If you want to have an abortion, you have the right to do so for free at a public healthcare facility.
+This means that if you want to have an abortion, you have the right to do so for free at a public healthcare facility.
 There is also no limit to the number of abortions you can have.

 Being able to access safe and legal abortions is important for all girls and women because they are able to decide what is best for their bodies and lives.
 But so many girls and women don’t know that it is the right and the responsibility of the healthcare system to provide them with abortion services.